 |

-article, re reverse mixing, if you were to print a reverse
+your new article, re reverse mixing, if you were to print

-version to another machine with those EQ's etc. then you could
+a reverse version to another machine with those EQ's etc. then

-mix it forwards with all the benefits of the reverse trick.
-Do
+you could mix it forwards with all the benefits of the reverse

-you run compression on it when you run it backward?
-If you did
+trick.
+Do you run compression on it when you run it backward?

-then it would totally change what your compression would sound
+If you did then it would totally change what your compression

-like, you would have no attack time on the compression.
-That in
+would sound like, you would have no attack time on the compression.

 Great to see someone still has some crazy ideas going on!